shuvo12729/shuvo/README.md

 <br/>

 <p align="left">
-Hi, I'm Yasser Sherqawi.
-I'm an enthusiastic, motivated Software Quality Assurance Engineer. seeking to apply and expand my knowledge and skills towards working in a collaborative environment. where I can make a contribution, and learning every day to grow professionally in the IT field.
+Hi, I'm S.M Abdulla Shuvo.
+I'm an enthusiastic, motivated Software Quality Assurance Engineer.
+Seeking to apply and expand my knowledge and skills towards working in a collaborative environment.
+Where I can make a contribution, and learning every day to grow professionally in the IT field.
 </p>
 <p align="left">